 Don Wesgate, 80, swam the length of the bay when he was 30 and was her original source of inspiration.
 In 2012, Wesgate swam the length of Irondequoit Bay raising $7,500 for the Make-A-Wish Foundation.
 The collaborative effort made it possible for a 17-year-old girl with cystic fibrosis to visit Australia’s Great Barrier Reef.

-Wesgate recognizes that her achievements thanks to the work of many and would like to thank her coaches Vinny Magee and Marty Hendrick.
-She would also like to thank Anthony Lee Ervin, an American swimmer, 4-time Olympic medalist, and two-time World Champion. gold medals Likewise, she thanks Arnaldo Perez, a 1979 Pan American medalist, for working with her to develop swim technique.
+Wesgate recognizes that her achievements are due to the work and support of many.
+She would like to thank her coaches, Vinny Magee, Marty Hendrick and her father for pushing her to reach new heights.
+Wesgate would also like to thank Anthony Lee Ervin, an American swimmer, 4-time Olympic medalist, and two-time World Champion and Arnaldo Perez, a 1979 Pan American medalist, for working with her to develop swim technique.
 Wesgate would also like to Thank Victor Furniture and Marge’s Lakeside Inn for sponsoring the event.
 Finally, she thanks her family for showing her what hard work, commitment and dedication can achieve.

 Wesgate has worked with such companies as: HP Inc, Mobile Oil Corporation, Ricoh, TYCO International, XEROX Corporation and others.
 Her positions at the management and executive levels include: business development, design, marketing, product marketing and sales.
-Wesgate personally spends time working with non-profits such as: The 14th Hour Foundation, The Epilepsy Foundation, Humane Society, Junior League, Make-A-Wish, Special Operations Wounded Warriors.
+She is also a partner owner for Elles Westgate.
+Wesgate personally spends time working with non-profits such as: 14th Hour Foundation, The Epilepsy Foundation, Humane Society, Junior League, Make-A-Wish, Special Operations Wounded Warriors (SOWW).

 Wesgate studied in Copenhagen, Denmark and earned her BA from Hofstra University in New York.
 She acquired her MBA from Rochester Institute of Technology and a MA in Public Relations from the University of Miami.
 A native New Yorker, Wesgate resides in Fort Lauderdale, Florida with her dog Duke Odin.
 She enjoys music, traveling, enjoying time with family and friends and is an avid swimmer and Miami Hurricane's football fan.